MateuszKlusek/youtube-settings-controller/README.md

 1. Make changes to the source files
 2. Run `dev` for popup development
-3. Run `build:dev` to build dist files
+3. Run `build:dev` to build dist files for development
+4. Run `build:staging` to build dist files for staging
+5. Run `build:prod` to build dist files for production
-4. Reload the extension in Chrome to test changes
+6. Reload the extension in Chrome to test changes

 ## Architecture